Pork Pie (film)

 Pork Pie (also known as Joyride in certain countries) is a 2017 New Zealand road comedy film written and directed by New Zealander Matt Murphy and produced by Tom Hern.
 The film is a remake of the 1981 movie Goodbye Pork Pie, the first New Zealand film to win a substantial local audience.
 The remake stars Dean O'Gorman, James Rolleston and Ashleigh Cummings as a trio of accidental outlaws who travel the length of New Zealand in a stolen orange New Mini.
-The film was scored by Jonathan Crayford.